uoy-cs-eng2/202526-assessment-template/README.md

 # ENG2 2025-26 starting template

-Starting code for smart home using reactive computation assessment.
+Starting code for an assessment on creating reactive computation components to implement a home automation scenario.

 ## Configuration for Docker Engine 29